SNF-Root/Smart-Lab/README.md

   - Set up a private network that only the collector machine and the hosts can connect to.
   - Only specific machines can connect to maintain security.
 > [!IMPORTANT]
-> **MUST SET UP STATIC IP ON THE WIRELESS ACCESS POINT**
+> **Must set up static IP on the wireless access point!**

 - **Linux Computer (Collector Machine)**
   - Set up for dual-homing (able to connect to two networks at once).
-    - One connection to the router, other to outbound network.
+    - One connection to the wireless access point, other to outbound internet (wired connection).
   - Any Linux distribution should work (tested on [Ubuntu](https://ubuntu.com/download)).

 > [!NOTE]
-> We use Linux as our main OS for this project to ensure customizability and robustness.
+> We use Linux as our preferred OS for this project to ensure customizability and robustness.

 ### Prerequisite Software :floppy_disk: